LiliaFramework/Lilia/docs/docs/hooks/class_hooks.md

 **Description:**

-Executes actions when a player is transferred into this class (e.g., by an admin or system transfer).
-The previous class index is provided as an argument.
+Executes after `OnSet` when a player is moved from another class into this one (for example by an admin command).
+The class index the player previously belonged to is provided so you can migrate data or adjust loadouts.

 **Parameters:**